rkirszba/Lem_in/README.md

 <img src="https://github.com/rkirszba/Lem_in/blob/master/media/Demo2.gif">

 ### Goal
-The program has to find the quickest way to get n ants across the farm
+The program has to find the quickest way to get n ants across the ants farm

 ### Rules

-The program receives the data describing an ant farm from the standard input the following format
+The program receives the data describing an ant farm from the standard input with the following format

 ```
 number_of_ants